reddec/wd/README.md

 During async execution the special env variable `HEADER_X_ATTEMPT` will be passed to the script.
 It contains attempt number starting from 1.

+### Payload

+By-default, request body will be streamed to STDIN of script.
+This approach allows users to minimize memory consumption because no information store in memory, so it's possible to handle unlimited amount of data (ie: streaming).

+However, in case script does not support processing of STDIN (or just for convenience) it is possible to cache payload into memory and pass it as environment variable `REQUEST_PAYLOAD` (`--payload env`) or as last argument of a script (`--payload arg`).

+> Do not use `--payload env` or `--payload arg` for large payloads!

+General linux limits:
+* Max argument size - ~32Kib and could vary for each setup
+* Max environment variable size - at least 4Kib and could vary for each setup

+In case of `--payload env` or `--payload  arg` payload has to be read fully before passed to a script which requires additional memory close double of request body size.

+Shorthand for `--payload` flag is `-p`.

 ### Common

 ```